wxcctechsummit/wxcclabguides/labs/CustomDesktopLayout.md

 3. Agent is able to login to agent desktop​.
 4. Agent should be part of a team​.
 5. Basic knowledge of JSON format​
-6. Use any online JSON validator( https://jsonlint.com/ ) to validate the file​
+6. Use any online [JSON validator](https://jsonlint.com) to validate the file​

 ### 1. Download default desktop Layout

-  * Login to portal (https://portal.cjp.cisco.com) with administrator credentials​
+  * Login to [WxCC portal](https://portal.cjp.cisco.com/portal/home.html) with admin credentials​
   * Navigate to Provisioning --> Desktop Layout​
   * Click on ellipses (...) of Global Layout to edit ​
   * Now click on edit